• Skip to main content

 But do not be a show-off and add 20 pounds to your last lift.

-Build your strength gradually and there will be less room for injury.
+Build your strength gradually, and there will be less risk of injury.

 The reason that I call this blog strength training for your mind and body as opposed to strength exercises for mind and body or weight training is that I am not interested in only doing exercise.